"Juan Carlos" with us, many consider an example to follow, but this is a bad example

-So, in such operations, speed is fundamental.
-In all the fleets of the world, aircraft carriers are either one of the fastest ships, or simply the fastest, and this is not just that.
-In preparation for repulsing the strike described above, almost any American commander will try to “hide” an aircraft carrier - for example, using the well-known “windows” in the flights of enemy satellites to lead a group under a cloudy front, and there “substitute” a supply tanker, hung with corner reflectors, giving very a reflected signal similar to an aircraft carrier, both to satellites and to the radar of an allegedly “accidentally” reconnaissance plane missed.
-The aircraft carrier itself at maximum speed goes where the enemy will look for it with the least probability.
+So, in such operations speed is of fundamental importance.
+In all fleets aircraft carriers in the world are either one of the fastest ships, or simply the fastest, and it's not just that.
+Preparing to repulse the blow described above, almost any American commander will try to "hide" an aircraft carrier - for example, using the well-known "windows" in the flights of enemy satellites to take the group under the cloud front, and then "expose" a supply tanker, hung with corner reflectors, a reflected signal similar to an aircraft carrier, both on satellites and on the radar of a reconnaissance aircraft allegedly "accidentally" passed to the order.
+The aircraft carrier itself, at maximum speed, leaves where the enemy will be looking for it with the least probability.

 When the enemy breaks through, losing dozens of vehicles to the line of launching missiles at the main target, he can find out that this is a tanker, but it will be too late - the interceptor-decks and missiles from the guarding ships that arrived from nowhere will knowably chop him down.